 On smaller screens, your carefully designed email can become, bluntly, squashed, resulting in your recipients having to pinch and fiddle about to read your email.
 This can be particularly irritating when you are in a hurry and may result in previously interested recipients abandoning trying to go through your email.

-Responsive email templates do the work for you by displaying differently depending on the device, allowing you to present your content the way you want to, while remaining appealing and easy to read no matter where they are viewing the email from.
+Responsive email templates do the work for you by displaying differently depending on the device, allowing you to present your content in the way you want, while remaining appealing and easy to read no matter where they are viewing the email from.

 Still have questions?

-Smart Messenger have been around since 2003 and our wealth of experience allows us to provide exceptional advice and support.
-We ensure that our knowledge stays current as digital marketing evolves and our friendly, UK based team are always happy to talk through your goals so that we can help your business get the results you want.
+Smart Messenger has been around since 2003 and our wealth of experience allows us to provide exceptional advice and support.
+We ensure that our knowledge stays current as digital marketing evolves and our friendly, UK-based team are always happy to talk through your goals so that we can help your business get the results you want.
 Just pick up the phone for advice on how to best utilise email marketing specifically for your business, be it big or small.